valens-carpentier/shopping-cart/README.md

 This is a simple e-commerce website built with React.
 It allows users to browse products, add them to their cart, and proceed to checkout.
-The website is designed to be responsive and visually appealing, with a focus on a clean and modern design.

 ## Features